Safety measures concerning the Coronavirus COVID-19. Read more about the measures.

 Public investment and growth under tight-labour market scenarios

-The fixed effect panel analysis of 27 EU countries (2000-2020) presented in Table 1 in the annex evaluates how the effectiveness of public investment varies across different macroeconomic and institutional environments; the different policy scenarios described below summarise the key settings assessed.
-The fiscal multiplier values cited in this section are illustrative ranges drawn from the literature and serve to frame the mechanisms described in the scenario analysis.
+The fixed effect panel analysis of 27 EU countries (2000-2020) presented in Table 1 evaluates how the effectiveness of public investment varies across different macroeconomic and institutional environments.
+The different policy scenarios described below summarise the key settings assessed and provide illustrative multiplier ranges from the literature to frame the mechanisms described in the scenario analysis.

 1. Absence of labour market reforms